o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/texture-terrain.md

 1. With the Terrain Spawner selected, add a **Terrain Surface Materials List** component.

 2. To the right of the **Default Material** property, click the {{< icon "file-folder.svg" >}} **File** button and select the `rock_boulder_dry` material asset.
-The entire terrain should get redrawn with the rock material you created.
+The entire terrain is redrawn with the rock material you created.

 3. Now set the **Default Material** property to the `forrest_ground_01` material asset.
-This should change the entire terrain surface to grass.
+This changes the entire terrain surface to grass.

-At this point, the terrain should have height variation, color variation, and a grass texture:
+At this point, the terrain has height variation, color variation, and a grass texture:

 {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/terrain-default-surface.png" width=1000 alt="Terrain covered with a single default surface material." >}}

 #### Create gradient entity for the grass surface weights

 This process is the same as creating a gradient entity for a heightmap.
-Each gradient entity should have three components:
+Each gradient entity has three components:

 * An **Image Gradient** component that references a gradient image.
 Other gradient types can be used, but image gradients offer the most control and are used in many scenarios when creating terrain.